AyaaBe95/readings201/class-01.md

  ![sitemap](https://www.atilus.com/wp-content/uploads/2015/12/sitemap.gif)

  * ### What is the wireframe? ##
-   -A wireframe is a simple sketch of the key information that needs to go on each page of a site.
+   - A wireframe is a simple sketch of the key information that needs to go on each page of a site.
   ### Example of wirefrme ###
    ![wireframe](https://i.pinimg.com/originals/c3/de/24/c3de24c8c79004b349f12052f76d70b0.png)